 Suddenly a sense of relief filled my head as if I woke up to my own reality just now.
 Aspiring?
 Hopeful?
 Wannabe?
 Silly cow?
 Haughty princess?
 Stuck up, nerd?

 The last thing Jeff Goins added to this wonderful article on Copyblogger is this: “So what are you waiting for?
 Time to call yourself a writer — and actually believe it.”

 I am a writer, and I believe it!

-While I am here singing Jeff’s praise, do sign up for his work and read two of his eBooks, Wrecked for the Ordinary and Manifesto for Misfits.
+While I am here singing Jeff’s praise, do sign up for his work and read his eBook Wrecked for the Ordinary.
 Delightful reading, and something to keep in the back of your mind when writing yourself.
 Alternatively, check Jeff’s twitter account:

 A just-discovered blog post on outing oneself as a writer:

 Coming out to the ones you love about your (alternative) writing lifestyle